Graduate of Wellington Polytechnic, New Zealand, in fashion design and textiles. Early career - ABC costume department.

 2014 - Collette continues to design for her diffusion brand, Collette by Collette Dinnigan, Collette Dinnigan Enfant & Hosiery, Specsavers Designer Eyewear and other special projects to be announced.

-2015 - In August, the Powerhouse Museum in Sydney will showcase 25 years of Collette Dinnigan.
+2015 - In September, the Museum of Applied Arts and Science (formerly Powerhouse Museum) in Sydney will showcase 25 years of Collette Dinnigan.